marijnh/Eloquent-JavaScript/10_modules.md

 Another important difference is that ES module imports happen before a module's script starts running.
-That means `import` declarations may not appear inside functions or blocks, and the names of dependencies can only be quoted strings, not arbitrary expressions.
+That means `import` declarations may not appear inside functions or blocks, and the names of dependencies must be quoted strings, not arbitrary expressions.

 At the time of writing, the JavaScript community is in the process of adopting this module style.
 But it has been a slow process.
 It took